dreamcatcher-tech/network/ideas/Interpulse/CRM/Moneyworks import.md

 Once done, release the lock.

 Manually force the lock open.
 Browser should check it still has the lock in case it should stop for some reason.

+Will need a proxy due to SSL requirements.